nextgis/nextgisweb/doc/admin/install.rst

 - Node.js 20.x or higher and Yarn 1.x package manager.
 We recommend using
   NodeSource and Yarn package repositories.

-- PostgreSQL database with PostGIS and hstore extensions enabled:
+- PostgreSQL database with PostGIS extension enabled:

   - The minimum required versions are PostgreSQL 10 and PostGIS 2.5.